 Our product candidates will also be subject to additional ongoing regulatory requirements governing the labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, record-keeping and reporting of safety and other post-market information.
 In the United States, the holder of an approved NDA is obligated to monitor and report AEs and any failure of a product to meet the specifications in the NDA.
 The holder of an approved NDA must also submit new or supplemental applications and obtain FDA approval for certain changes to the approved product, product labeling or manufacturing process.
 If a REMS is required, the NDA holder may be required to monitor and evaluate those in the healthcare system who are responsible for implementing ETASU measures.
 Advertising and promotional materials must comply with FDA rules and are subject to FDA review, in addition to other potentially applicable federal and state laws.
-Moreover, EU and member countries impose strict restrictions on the promotion and marketing of drug products.
-The off-label promotion of medicinal products is prohibited in the EU.
+Moreover, EU and member countries impose strict restrictions on the promotion and marketing of drug products for off-label promotion of medicinal products is prohibited in the U.S., EU and in other territories.
+Physician's choice of drug treatment made in the physician's independent medical judgment, they do restrict promotional communications from companies or their sales force with respect to off-label uses of products for which marketing clearance has not been issued.
+However, companies may share truthful and not misleading information that is otherwise consistent with a product's FDA approved labeling.
+The promotion of medicinal products that are not subject to a marketing authorization is also prohibited in the EU.
 Violations of the rules governing the promotion of medicinal products in the EU and in other territories could be penalized by administrative measures, fines and imprisonment.